 Osso VR’s platform offers what it says is a “highly realistic training environment” using immersive VR technology, incorporating assessment capabilities into its modules that provide a score based on a surgeon’s knowledge of steps, precision and efficiency throughout a certain procedure.

-In a report published at the end of 2018, the Commission on the Future of Surgery, set up by the UK’s Royal College of Surgeons, found that VR would become a “standardised aspect of surgical training” in the next 20 years.
+In a report published at the end of 2018, the Commission on the Future of Surgery, set up by the UK’s Royal College of Surgeons of England, indicated that VR would become a “standardised aspect of surgical training” within the next 20 years.

 It said teaching hospitals and centres would have to invest in “VR suites”, with surgical training focusing more on building skills before entering the operating theatre, aided by the use of current and emerging technologies.

 “We see VR as an integral cog in the development and maintenance of surgical skills acquisition in health care education,” said Paul Fearon, consultant orthopaedic surgeon and head of trauma at the Royal Victoria Infirmary, also part of the Newcastle trust.
 “It interfaces with high fidelity simulation, allowing team-based learning with the ultimate goal of improving patient safety."

 Surgical training has been a key area of focus for VR companies.
 In March, Osso VR demonstrated at the American Academy of Orthopaedic Surgeons’ Annual Meeting a VR training module for medical device technology company Smith & Nephew’s Navio Surgical System.